 Steaming has the advantage that it does flushing, cleaning and sterilisation in one operation.
 However the heat from the steam will cause sugary substances to caramelise and substances containing protein to coagulate and burn; see chapter 2.1.
-In this case flushing with an appropriate fluid must precede post-sampling steaming.
+In this case you must disconnect any fixed steam supply in order to flush the valve with an appropriate fluid prior to the post-sampling steaming.

 If steaming is the preferred procedure, but no steam is installed near the sampling point, an option is to use a portable steam generator.
 Keofitt supplies fittings for a Kärcher steam generator.
-The steaming process with a Keofitt sampling valve has been validated to obtain sterility after 1 minute of steaming at
+The steaming process with a Keofitt sampling valve has been validated to obtain sterility after 1 minute of steaming a 121°C (1 bar(g)).
+Documentation is available at the Keofitt Online Service Center on www.keofitt.dk. ıt